Friday, April 5, 2019

 i.
 Sufficient observation and frustration management should continue beyond the child’s infancy

-[this commitment is implied in God’s deliberate non-intervention in the Fall, EXPO 6.3], discern at an early age the child’s gifts and talents and seek opportunities for their expression and increase
+c.
+True parents, being committed to the unique child’s full development [this commitment is implied in God’s deliberate non-intervention in the Fall, EXPO 6.3], discern at an early age the child’s gifts and talents and seek opportunities for their expression and increase

 5. True parents of growing child

+a.
+Each child has an innate intelligence that guides the child’s growth.
 [In EXPO, this is the force inherent in the Principle or autonomous force functioning in accordance with the Principle-- I (This is true of all living beings.
 Inanimate things obey the laws of motion, inorganic chemistry, and forces.)

 i.
 A very young child’s exercising toes, for example, is guided by this intelligence; it is intuitive movement and is natural movement